"But what is your name," asked the Hobbit.

 Travel is one of my joys.
 I love to travel, and I have gone many places with my Chorus, Rochester Oratorio Society.
 I have traveled to Europe four times.
 Below please find my diary of my trip to England in 1994.

 As mentioned on my main page.
 I have been a board member of Ann Foundation from 2005 to 2007.
-During that time, I have made three trips to South India where I helped to conduct workshops for teachers and students in adaptive technology.
+During that time, I made three trips to South India where I helped to conduct workshops for teachers and students in adaptive technology.
 To see my journals of these experiences, please access the link below.

 Of course, these are not my only interests, to show case all of what interests me would take up more than the space I am allowed by my provider.
 However, I hope that this biography and its accompanying links will have given you an idea, reader, of the person behind the letters on this screen.